fjp/bachelor/README.md

 <img src="doc/images/test/simple_map_with_water.bmp" alt="Simple Map with Water." width="300"/>

-All the implementations find a shortest but but the implementation from Wikipedia chooses the right side to pass the water obstacle.
+All the implementations find a shortest, passing the water obstacle.

 3. simple_map_with_elevation is a 4x4 map with elevation 1 except the diagonal is set to 255.
 The rover needs to find a path between the left top corner (x,y)=(0,0) and the bottom right corner (x,y)=(3,3).
 This test is used to check the step cost, which is combination of height cost and direction cost.
 Furthermore, the consistency of the heuristic is evaluated.